MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-directquery-about.md

 ### Diagnosing performance issues
 This section describes how to diagnose performance issues, or how to get more detailed information to allow the reports to be optimized.

 It's strongly recommended that any diagnosis of performance issues starts in **Power BI Desktop**, rather than in the **Power BI service**.
 It's commonly the case that performance issues are simply based on the level of performance of the underlying source, and these are more easily identified and diagnosed in the much more isolated environment of **Power BI Desktop**, and initially eliminates certain components (such as the Power BI gateway).
 Only if the performance issues are found to not be present with Power BI Desktop should investigation focus on the specifics of the report in the Power BI service.
+The [performance analyzer](desktop-performance-analyzer.md) is a useful tool for identifying issues throughout this process.

 Similarly, it is recommended to first try to isolate any issues to an individual visual, rather than many visuals on a page.

-So, let's say those steps (in the previous paragraphs in this section) have been taken - we now have a single visual on a page in **Power BI Desktop** that is still sluggish.
-To determine the queries that are sent to the underlying source by Power BI Desktop, it's possible to view traces/diagnostic information that might be emitted by that source.
+Let's say those steps (in the previous paragraphs in this section) have been taken - we now have a single visual on a page in **Power BI Desktop** that is still sluggish.
+To determine the queries that are sent to the underlying source by Power BI Desktop, you can use the [performance analyzer](desktop-performance-analyzer.md).
+It's also possible to view traces/diagnostic information that might be emitted by the underlying data source.
 Such traces might also contain useful information about  the details of how the query was executed, and how it can be improved.

 Further, even in the absence of such traces from the source, it's possible to view the queries sent by Power BI, along with their execution times, as described next.